cisagov/LME/docs/markdown/agents/wazuh-agent-mangement.md

    - You can verify the service status in the Windows Services manager.

-# LME Wazuh Agent Enrollment Guide for Debian-based Systems

-This guide will walk you through the process of enrolling a Wazuh agent on a Debian-based Linux system (such as Ubuntu or Debian) in the LME (Logging Made Easy) environment.

 ## Steps to Enroll a Wazuh Agent (Debian-based Systems)

 1. **Add Wazuh GPG key**